ClementNC/Sudoku/README.md

-# Sudoku with Solving Algorithm
+# Sudoku with Solving Algorithm and GUI